-In February 2020, the parties agreed to extend the original repayment schedule such that, except for the First Loan, all principal loan amounts are due for a full repayment (interest plus principal) on June 15, 2023; the First Loan is due for repayment on June 30, 2021.
-The implied benefit of \$2.5 million reflecting the extension of the original repayment schedule will be accounted for as a modification of debt in accordance with IFRS 9, with a related party and therefore will be recorded in "Reserve with respect to funding transactions with related parties" in the statement of changes in equity (deficit) in the Company's consolidated financial statements for the year ended December 31, 2020 and will be amortized as additional interest expense over the remaining period of the loans.
+In February 2020, the parties agreed to extend the original repayment schedule such that the First Loan is due for repayment on June 30, 2021 and all other loan amounts (interest plus principal) are due for a full repayment on June 15, 2023.
+The implied benefit of \$2.5 million (reflecting the extension of the original repayment schedule) was accounted for as a modification of debt in accordance with IFRS 9, with a related party and therefore will be recorded in "Reserve with respect to funding transactions with related parties" in the statement of changes in equity (deficit) and will be amortized as additional interest expense over the remaining period of the loans.